 In order for Absolute Mouse Synchronization to work, a virtual media CIM is required.
-For a list of supported CIMs, see Supported Computer Interface Module (CIMs) Specifications (on page 384).
+For a list of supported CIMs, see Supported Computer Interface Module (CIMs) Specifications (on page 382).

 Once you have completed your installation, set the Mac USB profile.
-If you do not set this profile, the mouse does synch in OS X.
+If you do not set this profile, the mouse may not synch in OS X.